How to Create a Right Hand of Fellowship Quilt Block

 Draw a diagonal line from corner to corner on the back of the Light/Ivory 2.5" squares.
 Match up four of the Light/Ivory 2.5 squares with the Medium/Swirl 2.5" x 4.5" rectangles and sew along the marked line.
 NOTE: You will be making four patches but two will be mirror images of the other two.
 Then fold the Light/Ivory 2.5" square along the sewn line, match up the corners, and press as shown in the picture below.

-right hand of fellowship 2
+right hand 2

 Step 3: